 - child does not have to reside in your home;

 - child is not required to be a student;

 - child does not have to be a tax dependent;

 - child may be eligible for coverage under his/her own employer;

 - child may be married or unmarried.

-PPACA does not require coverage for the child's spouse or children; however, the State of Maryland will continue to cover grandchildren.
+PPACA does not require coverage for the child's spouse or children; however, the State of Maryland continues to cover eligible grandchildren.

 Elimination of Cost-sharing for Preventive Care Services